I am a Computer Science Senior at the Indian Institute of

 Dr. Shivang

-at the Image Analytics and Biometrics (IAB) Lab, IIT Jodhpur.
+Agarwal at the Image Analytics and Biometrics (IAB) Lab.

 Throughout my undergraduate studies, I've actively worked on